Be not what you sell, US Postal Service

 It assumes there will always be enough money to pay our postal carriers.

-Though the Post Office has no official motto, the preceding statement had become the marching orders and battle cry.
+Though the US Postal Service has no official motto, the preceding statement had become the marching orders and battle cry.
 At least since at least 1912 when it was inscribed on the James A. Farley Post office in New York City.
 Though true to a point, the Post Office has and continues to fail to live up to the sprit of that statement.

 What you sell

-First off, I do not think that the Post Office has done a poor job in delivering the mail.
+First off, I do not think that the US Postal Service has done a poor job in delivering the mail.
 I simply do not use the Postal Service.
 I have no need.
 Bills get paid online and letters that I once wrote are now sent electronically complete with movies, pictures, and sounds.

 And this is what leads me to the USPS confusing what it does with what it sells.